Twelve Versatile Delay Modes and Deep Editing Options

 •Tera Echo—Spacious, animated ambience effect derived from the innovative BOSS TE-2 pedal.

-*The product names mentioned on this page are registered trademarks or trademarks of their respective owners.
-These names are used because it is the most practical way of describing the sounds that are simulated.
+*The product names mentioned in this web page are registered trademarks or trademarks of their respective owners.
+In this page, these names are used because it is the most practical way of describing the sounds that are simulated.